corda/corda-docs-portal/content/en/docs/corda-enterprise/4.2/checkpoint-tooling.md

 Below are some of the more important fields included in the output:

-* `flowId`: The id of the flow
+* `flowId`: The id of the flow.
-* `topLevelFlowClass`: The name of the original flow that was invoked (by RPC or a service)
+* `topLevelFlowClass`: The name of the original flow that was invoked (by RPC or a service).
-* `topLevelFlowLogic`: Detailed view of the top level flow
+* `topLevelFlowLogic`: Detailed view of the top level flow.
-* `flowCallStackSummary`: A summarised list of the current stack of sub flows along with any progress tracker information
+* `flowCallStackSummary`: A summarised list of the current stack of sub flows along with any progress tracker information.
-* `suspendedOn`: The command that the flow is suspended on (e.g. `SuspendAndReceive`) which includes the `suspendedTimestamp`
+* `suspendedOn`: The command that the flow is suspended on (for example, `SendAndReceive`), which includes the `suspendedTimestamp`.
-* `flowCallStack` A detailed view of the of the current stack of sub flows
+* `flowCallStack` A detailed view of the of the current stack of sub flows.